onera/Cassiopee/Converter/doc/source/Internal.rst

     Remove all nodes in t that match given type.

     Exists also as in place version (_rmNodesByType) that modifies t and returns None.
+    Exists also as in place with search limited to 1 or 2 levels as _rmNodesByType1 and _rmNodesByType2.

     :param t: input node
     :type  t: pyTree node or list of pyTree nodes